Erik-k/transfer/README.md

 To Do:
 ------
-* Find the maximum value of beta for stability by taking A(f180)^-1
 * How can I take in user input at the command line (via transfer.sh) and pass it to transfer.m?
 Octave can take input as input("blah blah") but how can it receive input at the command line?
 * Use octave's print ability to create a .png of the plots, if the user wants